qcri/RDFframes/rdfframes/README.md

 **dataset:** Package containing the definition of the _Dataset_ class, which represents a table (i.e., dataframe) filled with data obtained from a knowledge graph.
 The dataset can be an expandable dataset or a grouped dataset.
 An expandable dataset represents a table with entities obtained by path navigation in a knowledge graph.
 A grouped dataset is a special kind of dataset that results from running the _group by_ operator on a dataset object.

-**query_buffer:** Package containing two important components of RDFframes.
+**query_buffer:** Package containing two important components of _RDFframes_.
 1)_Query queue_ which is the object that stores the sequence of API calls.
 Processing this queue produces the SPARQL query.
 2)_Query operator_ which represents an expansion step of a dataset.
 Each operator is a node that is added to the _query queue_ when an API call is made.
 The nodes are added to the the _query queue_ in order to preserve the execution order of expansion call to be transformed later to SPARQL query.

  Each operator is a node that is added to the query queue when a particular API call is made.
 The nodes are added to the queue in FIFO order to preserve the execution order of expansion calls, which are later transformed to a SPARQL query.